-CO 101 Basic Communication

-CO 206 Small Group Communication
+- CO 101 Basic Communication - CO 206 Small Group Communication

-CO 225 Professional Communication

-CO 280 Gender Communication

-CO/ENWR 306 Writing for the Print Media

-CO 308 Communication Ethics

-CO 340 Interpersonal Communication Theory
+- CO 308 Communication Ethics - CO 340 Interpersonal Communication Theory

 Note: A maximum of 3 semester credits in forensics at the 200-level or above may apply towards the communication studies minor.
 Forensics at the 200-level or above may be substituted for CO 225.